For the first-year law test, you are advised to memorise, word-for-word where appropriate, text in burgundy

 In England and Scotland the law on contempt is the same but Scottish courts are more strict; what you can get away with in England may be dangerous in Scotland.

-A key principle is that cases must be decided only on the evidence revealed in court, and nothing else: not what jurors read in the papers, and not even things they happen to know.
+A key principle is that juries must decide cases only on the evidence pesented in court, and nothing else: not what they read in the papers, and not even things they happen to know.

 Note that students can easily be confused on this point: there are two distinct but overlapping areas of law here.

-We speak of reporters having absolute privilege in court reporting, but this is protection against being sued for defamation over anything a journalist reports from a court case (see the Defamation briefing on this website).
-Defamation and contempt are separate areas of law and privilege is not a term used in connection with contempt of court.
-However, the requirement for accurate, balanced and contemporaneous reporting gives protection against a defamation claim (under privilege) AND the risk of contempt of court.
+We speak of reporters having absolute privilege in court reporting, but this is protection against being sued for defamation.
+Contempt and Defamation are separate areas of law and privilege is not a term used in connection with contempt of court.
+However, the requirement for accurate, fair and contemporaneous reporting gives protection against a defamation claim (under privilege) AND against being found in contempt of court.

-To avoid the risk of contempt (substantial risk of serious prejudice to a trial), journalists should only report what is actually disclosed in court – while the case is active.
+To avoid the risk of strict liability contempt (substantial risk of serious prejudice), journalists should only report what is actually disclosed in court – while the case is active.
 If there is a jury, they can only report what is said when the jury is in the courtroom (sometimes the jury leaves while lawyers discuss legal issues with the judge: for instance, whether a piece of evidence can be presented).
-Once a case is concluded and no longer active, journalists can report more freely – though there is still some risk of defamation.
+Once a case is concluded and no longer active, journalists can report more freely.

 Judge, jury or magistrates?

-However, a story might influence witnesses and colour their evidence, so there is still danger.
+However, it is possible to influence witnesses and colour their evidence – perhaps by interviewing them for in advance for a background piece – so there is still danger.

 Only the Attorney General can bring a legal action under the Contempt of Court Act 1981.
 This is to protect the media from “revenge” cases being brought by people involved in trials.